rotundasoftware/cartero/README.md

 Packages can be in any location, just like in node.js.
 The CommonJS `require( 'modules' )` syntax is used to import a module from a package, along with all its css and other assets.
 The argument to `require` is resolved resolved by [browserify](http://browserify.org/) using the [node resolve algorthim](https://github.com/substack/node-resolve).

 A **parcel** is just a package that is an entry point.
 A parcel generally is used by one or more pages in your application.
 The collection of assets used by a given page is, after all, a package -- it has its own js and css, may depend on other packages, or may be depended upon.
-In fact, the parallel is so strong, it is recommend (but not required) that you put your parcels in your `views` directory, together with the server side view templates to which they coorespond.
+In fact, the parallel is so strong, it is recommend (but not required) that you put your parcels in your `views` directory, together with the server side view templates to which they correspond.
 For example:

 ```